Expert advice on how to sell your skills on a job application form.

 Another pitfall is that many applicants try and complete an application form in one go.
 This is not the best approach.

 Many application processes are now online, allowing you to log in and out as you choose.
 You can return to your application and update or change an entry before doing the final submission.
-Take advantage of this ability, its there to help you.
+Take advantage of this ability, it's there to help you.

-"Get a friend to check your examples before you submit," says Rowledge.
-"They might point out better examples of how you demonstrated a skill.
-A friend may be less modest than you and let you know how you're selling yourself short."
+Get a friend to check your examples before you submit as they might point out better examples of how you demonstrated a skill.
+A friend may also be less modest than you and let you know how you're selling yourself short.

-Be sure to declare any disabilities such as Dyslexia as this will then be taken into consideration when being screened.
+Also be sure to declare any disabilities such as Dyslexia as this will then be taken into consideration when being screened.